hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 (remote store) implement to assure a coherent API.
 It also implements some basic validations.

+// TOOD add simple exmaple that shows basic usage, like we have on the website

 ## // TODO headline that explains stores are per-user

 Hoodie Store works per-user.
 Storing data happens within a single user's context.
 All data you store into a particular instance of a store is only ever accessible by the user associated with the store.